These are some Wildlife Parks and Zoos where you can feed and sometimes pet capybaras.

 Cotswold Wildlife Park, at Burford, Oxfordshire

 Cotswold Wildlife Park has 4 capybaras, two five-year-old adults, Bell and Olly, born 14 January 2014 and 18 December 2014 respectively.
-The two pups, Apple and Kiwi are 11 months old and were born on 5 August 2018.
+The two pups, Apple and Kiwi were born on 5 August 2018.

 Cotswold wildlife Park offers a 30 minute animal encounter where you can feed both the capybaras and tapirs together.
-This is a strictly non-touching experience!
+I was told this is a strictly non-touching experience!
 Even the keepers do not touch the capybaras.
+However one person I know was able to pet the capybaras here!

 The encounter lasts 30 minutes and cost £50 per person. https://www.cotswoldwildlifepark.co.uk/get-involved/animal-encounters/